-Regular readers may remember us mentioning managing to stick to a budget of $10/day total during the first couple of weeks.
+Regular readers may remember us mentioning managing to stick to a budget of $10/day total during the first couple of weeks of our road trip.
 For the most part, I think we would have achieved that if everywhere had been the same cost as Vancouver Island and southern BC.
 The price of gas and food in Northern BC and the Yukon took us by surprise; we knew it would be expensive, but it was above even our highest estimates.

 Free or low-cost accommodation in British Columbia, the Yukon and NWT

-The biggest travel expense we saved on was accommodation.
-Sleeping in our converted Astro Van and tent camping gave us so much flexibility and saved a lot of money.
-In 157 days, we camped for free 112 times or 71% of the time.* Some of the free places we camped would not have been so appropriate in a tent (e.g. the handful of times we slept in rest-stops or Wal-Mart).
-The biggest enabler to our free camping was British Columbia’s amazing Recreational Site network.
-Hundreds of no-fee basic campsites exist all over BC and I honestly think if we hadn’t gone to Yukon we would have just camped for free for entire five-month road trip.
+One of the main reasons we were able to camp for free so often was British Columbia’s amazing Recreational Site network.
+Hundreds of no-fee basic campsites exist all over BC and I honestly think if we hadn’t gone to Yukon we would have just camped for free for the entire five-month road trip.

 Exploring Canada for free

 Canada’s biggest appeal is the natural attractions on offer, and luckily most of these are also free.
-Our main day-to-day expenses were food and water rather than admission to any man-made attractions.
+Our main day-to-day expenses were food and water rather than admission to attractions.
 A few of our backcountry trips involved some fees but we tried to limit these by either visiting before the charges came into place (hiking in Cape Scott Provincial Park in April, Desolation Sound in May) or choosing off the beaten track adventures over more popular paid ones (Yukon River paddle, Rake Mountain hike).
 We did make a couple of exceptions though.

 Without a doubt, our single largest expense was gas for our Astro Van.
 We knew we were never going to have amazing fuel mileage from it (though it does do well for a vehicle of its size and age) and budgeted as such.
+Gas costs brought total spend per day to $44.50.

-What we didn’t budget for was the astronomically high gas prices that summer, especially in Northern BC, Yukon and Northwest Territories.
+Something we didn’t budget for was the astronomically high gas prices that particular summer, especially in Northern BC, Yukon and Northwest Territories.
 Even before heading north it was pretty expensive, with prices in Vancouver averaging at $1.50/litre.
 At the time of writing, it is now $1.05/litre!
 The highest we ever saw was $1.89/litre in Inuvik, NWT.
 But it was the Arctic, so pretty understandable.